datasciencecampus/classifai/README.md

 ## About
 Leveraging AI to develop a flexible multi-classification tool.

+## Demo API
+A demo of the endpoints provided in this project can be accessed in the browser (approved users only and on ONS VPN or approved IPs) [here](https://classifai-sandbox.nw.r.appspot.com/).
+We currently use a low-spec instance so processing is relatively slow and there is a cold-start after inactivity.
+You can currently test the embedding search classification by passing a small .csv file with columns **id** e.g. '1', **job_title** e.g. 'Teacher', **company** e.g. 'Derwent School'.

 ## Installation

 You are strongly recommended to install resources into a virtual environment.
 Project setup can be achieved as follows: